How to segment WooCommerce customers

 Behavioral segmentation

-3. Loyalty oriented: These are markets segmented based on how inclined customers are to switch to another brand.
+3. Loyalty-oriented: These are markets segmented based on how inclined customers are to switch to another brand.
 At this point, it’s important to notice that customers could be loyal (or not).
 Thus, this segmentation can be used in addition to others.
-Here you can think of businesses that depend on the users’ lifetime usage, such as local businesses or even niche software providers.
+Here, you can think of businesses that depend on the users’ lifetime usage, such as local businesses or even niche software providers.

 Each of these behavioral segmentation variables can be collected with Users Insights.
 Here are some ideas for each.